 FALLING CHRISTMAS TREES

-Another complication on chewing on light cords is the potential for chewing on small lightbulbs and subsequent injuries.
+Another complication is chewing on light cords is the potential for chewing on small lightbulbs and subsequent injuries.
 Closely supervise both children and pets.

 - Diffuse essential oils intermittently, but use with great caution around pets.